ufs-community/ufs-s2s-model/parm/REGTEST-FINGERPRINT.md

                   ice and ocean in prep_atm phase of mediator are removed
 * Feb.
 27, 2020   Field name changes for CICE SW, removal of custom merges in prep_atm, removal of mediator fluxes for icy water in prep_ocn
-* Mar.
-9, 2020   Updated FV3 which changed baseline and adding new regtests